What to do on a day assigned to joy and celebration when you feel darkness creeping in and wrapping it’s tentacles around your heart?

 From experience I knew that there was no way to stop the tentacles.
 Each one would stay until it had squeezed tears from my heart.
 I gently wept for what might have been.
 I wept for my son whose father died when he was so young.
 I wept for Mick and his unrealised dreams of a long life as a father and grandfather.
 I wept for me.
 I wept for my in laws.

 I refused to curl into a ball as I wept.
 I walked by the water, soaking up the sun, admiring flowering gardens and the clouds in the sky.
-I sought solitude and refuge at my boyfriend’s place to quietly meditate and drink tea.
+I sought solitude and refuge at a friends place to quietly meditate and drink tea.

 By the time that evening came, most of the tentacles had released their grip.
 Dinner was fun.
 I laughed.
 I smiled.
 My son happily danced in his chair enjoying the company of our small family.
 We marvelled at how lucky we were to dine at a pub on the edge of the harbour watching ferries come and go, yachts sailing and people paddling and playing on the water.